getgauge/docs.gauge.org/execution.rst

    gauge run --tags "successful" specs

 Execution hooks can also be filtered based on tags.
+For more information, see :ref:`write_gauge_specification`.

-For more information, see :ref:`filtering hooks with tags <filtering_hooks_with_tags>`.
+.. _tag_expressions:

 Tag expressions
 ---------------
 Tags can be used with expressions.
 This helps you search and filter specs and scenarios effectively.
 The following table lists the tags and expressions and their corresponding action while selecting specs and scenarios.

 .. attention::
-   In the command line, while using the not symbol(!) with tags, (!) has to be preceded by escape (\).
+   In the command line, while using the not symbol (!) with tags, (!) has to be preceded by escape (\\).

 ================================== ===============================================================
 Tags                               Selects specs/scenarios that